joao-salomao/joao-salomao/README.md

 ## Hi there 👋

-Currently, I'm working as a Software Engineer at [GeekHunter](https://www.geekhunter.com.br).
-Also studying things like software design, distributed computing and specific tools like  React, Next.js, GraphQL and Ruby on Rails.
+👉 Currently, I'm working as a Software Engineer at [GeekHunter](https://www.geekhunter.com.br).

+👉 I'm studying things like software design, distributed computing and specific tools like  React, Next.js, GraphQL and Ruby on Rails.

 <h3 align="left">Connect with me:</h3>